2006 AD to

 women's hockey team wins gold medal at Turin Olympics, to defend

-February 25, 2006 - Cindy Klassen became the first Canadian to win five medals at a single Olympic Winter Games.
+February 25, 2006 - Cindy Klassen (1979- ) is the 1st Canadian to win five medals at a single Olympic Winter Games.

 International Women's Day with a visit to women's groups in war town

 Afghanistan.
 Source: CBC TV News March 8 2007.